PeterWangIntel/crosswalk-website/Presentation-api-manual.md

 ### JavaScript API Manual
 * ##### navigator.presentation.requestShow Method

- `requestShow` is intended to request show a HTML page specified by `url` on the secondary display from the current browsing context.
-When the page is loaded successfully, the successCallback will be invoked with the 'window' object of the HTML page opened.
-The page navigation follows the legacy behavior of `window.open()` and thus allows navigating to URLs that are not at the same origin as the browsing context of the incumbent script.

- The communication between the opener window and presentation window follows [HTML5 web messaging](http://www.w3.org/TR/webmessaging/).
-You can call `postMessage` to post a message and listen `onmessage` to handle the message from other side.
+ `requestShow` sends a request to the user agent for presentation show.
+If an available secondary display is ready for use, a new presentation window for a HTML page specified by `url` will be opened on the secondary display from the current browsing context.
+Once the page is finished to load, the `successCallback` will be invoked and accepts the `window` object of the new page as the input parameter.
+Thus, the communication between the opener window and presentation window follows the approach of [HTML5 Web Messaging](http://www.w3.org/TR/webmessaging/).
+You could call `postMessage` to post a message and listen `onmessage` to handle the message from other side.

- If one of the following conditions is satisfied, `requestShow` will fail and the `errorCallback` gets called with an `DOMError`:
+ If one of the following conditions happens, `requestShow` will fail and the `errorCallback` gets called with an `DOMError`:

  * No available secondary display found (**NotFoundError**)